How to Password Protect Files Online

 - Right-click the file or folder

-Best for: Archiving multiple files together, local backup, sharing via email or drive.
+Good for: Archiving multiple files together, local backup, sharing via email.

 Pros: